Processing and Analysis of Raster Data#

 Performing

-For this part of the lesson, we will continue using the elevation model data provided by the National Land Survey of Finland.
+We will continue using the elevation model data provided by the National Land Survey of Finland.
 This time, we will work with all four raster tiles (L4133A, L4133B, L4133C, L4133D), which cover parts of Helsinki’s city center.
-These tiles have already been downloaded to the data
+These tiles have already been downloaded to the data directory and will be used in this lesson.

 Now let’s read all four raster tiles and visualize them using subplots.